HT154/habitat-www/site/content/legal/archived/privacy-policy.md

 **CONTACT INFORMATION**

-To ask questions or comment about this privacy policy and our privacy practices, contact us at:
+To ask questions or comment about this privacy policy and our privacy practices, contact us at: legal@chef.io.

-legal@chef.io<br>
-Chef Software Inc.<br>
-619 Western Avenue, Suite 400<br>
-Seattle, WA 98104.